prrao87/pydantic-benchmarks/README.md

 ### Improved validator

-The improved validator makes use of intermediate concepts in Pydantic, using some of the new features available in v2, and produces results that are identical to the basic validator.
+The improved validator's [schema](./v2/schemas_improved.py) makes use of intermediate concepts in Pydantic, using some of the new features available in v2.
+It produces results that are identical to the basic validator.
 Note that in this case, we cannot test v1 because the features used are available only in v2.

 Version | Run time (sec) | Speedup factor over v1
 ---: | ---: | ---: